kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 Very often subqueries are used for alerting when we cannot use the metrics as is but need to transform it into smoother version of itself.

 ### Limitations
+#### Performance
-The most straitforward way to implmenet subquery is to run multiple simple subqueries exactly as many times are there are steps in the subquery lookback.
+The most straitforward way to implemenet subquery is to run multiple simple queries exactly as many times are there are steps in the subquery lookback.

 ```
 for (int i=start; i<end; i+=step) {